 Sedation Dentistry in Naperville, IL

-Dental anxiety shouldn't keep you from the care you need.
-At , we offer multiple levels of sedation — from mild relaxation to deep sleep — so every patient can receive treatment in comfort.
-Dr. Brammeier will evaluate your needs and recommend the right sedation option for your procedure and comfort level.
+Don't let dental anxiety stand between you and the care you need.
+Brammeier Dental of Naperville offers several levels of sedation, from mild relaxation all the way to deep sleep, so patients can receive treatment in comfort.
+Heading in for wisdom tooth removal, endodontic treatment, or dental implant surgery?
+Dr. Brammeier will weigh your needs and recommend the right sedation option for your procedure and comfort level.

 What it is

-Medication-assisted relaxation during dental procedures — ranging from mild nitrous oxide to full general anesthesia, matched to each patient's needs.
+Medication-assisted relaxation during dental procedures, matched to each patient's needs and ranging from mild nitrous oxide to full general anesthesia.

 Who it's for

-Patients with dental anxiety or phobia, strong gag reflex, difficulty getting numb, or those needing extensive treatment completed in fewer visits.
+Patients who struggle with dental anxiety or phobia, a strong gag reflex, trouble getting numb, or who want extensive treatment finished in fewer visits.

 How we help

-Nervous about your next dental visit?
-Ask about our sedation options — we'll help you feel at ease.
+Dreading your next dental visit?
+Ask about our sedation options and we'll help you feel at ease.

 Your Sedation Options